Financial-Times/treecreeper/MODEL.md

 Internal-facing ones are not tied to brands but they will generally have an internal audience: a `Team` that `USES` it.

 ### System
 Internally, a system is something made up of code that can be deployed.
 Sites, APIs, lambdas, micro-services.
 If you can deploy it, it's a system.
-Things that are systems are `next-myft-api`, `gdpr-sar-hub`, <MORE EXAMPLES HERE>
+Things that are systems are `next-myft-api`, `gdpr-sar-hub`, ADD MORE EXAMPLES HERE.

 Internal systems will be related to at least one `Team` that `SUPPORTS` it. `System`s could also have an additional `Team` that `OWN`s them but is not in charge of looking after them.